 Can I Monetize Patents Through Licensing Without Selling Them

-Can I Monetize Patents Through Licensing Without Selling Them, The new world has changed its new gold standard in innovators, creators, and entrepreneurs; these are forms of IP, out of which patents end up being the most rewarding.
+Can I Monetize Patents Through Licensing Without Selling Them?
+The new world has changed its gold standard in innovators, creators, and entrepreneurs; these are forms of IP, out of which patents end up being the most rewarding.
 People and companies remain astonished by how they can monetize patents without selling them.
 Patent licensing is how patent owners realize some form of return on their innovations, even though they never surrender ownership rights over

 their patents.
 This paper discusses the nature of patent licensing, how it works, types of licensing arrangements, and why patent licensing has been such an attractive means of capitalizing on patents besides selling them off.